 - May include features you don’t need

-Introducing RunPod’s Transparent AI Pricing Model
+Introducing Runpod’s Transparent AI Pricing Model

-RunPod takes a modern approach to cloud pricing.
+Runpod takes a modern approach to cloud pricing.
 Unlike traditional cloud platforms, it is purpose-built for AI and ML use cases, offering flexible GPU access, affordable hourly pricing, and pre-configured AI templates.

 You can easily launch a GPU-powered notebook, inference endpoint, or custom Docker container with just a few clicks—and only pay for the time you use.